When myth turns into healing, and trauma turns into beauty.

 - Community poetry through engagement of science and dance conversation for the evening.

 Notes on this unique intercultural project:

-Invertigo partnered with JACCC, a hub for Japanese and Japanese American arts and culture and an important community gathering place, and Little Tokyo Service Center’s Mi Casa in Little Tokyo’s youth programs.
-By creating deep connections among the project’s artists, practitioners, collaborators, and community groups including elders and youth, everyone will be heard, valued and respected throughout this inclusive co-residency process.
+Invertigo aims to create deep connections among the project’s artists, practitioners, collaborators, and community groups including elders and youth, everyone will be heard, valued and respected throughout the artistic process.